rk2900/DRSA/README.md

 We have set default hyperparameters in the model implementation.
 So the parameter arguments are optional for running the code.

 The results will be printed on the screen with the format:
-Subset, Train/Test,  Step,  Cross Entropy, AUC, ANLP, Total Loss, batch size, hidden state size, learing rate, anlp learning rate, alpha, beta.
+Subset, Train/Test,  Step,  Cross Entropy, AUC(C-index), ANLP, Total Loss, batch size, hidden state size, learing rate, anlp learning rate, alpha, beta.

 ### Citation
 You are more than welcome to cite our paper: